The-Back-Room/The-Back-Room.github.io/docs/windhawk.md

 {: .note }
 > {: .opaque }
-> The following pages contains mods for use with Windhawk.
-> Please follow the included instructions for proper setup and use.
->
-> Windhawk is a third-party application and is not developed or supported by The Back Room.
+> Windhawk is a third-party application and is not affiliated with The Back Room.
+Mods listed on this page are created and maintained by members of The Back Room.
 >
 > - For more information about Windhawk, please visit the [Windhawk website] or join the [Windhawk Discord] server.
 > - For source code and to report issues, please visit the [Windhawk GitHub] page.